 Having a few additional accessories, the Puffin Pro is slightly heavier than the previous kid’s kayak.
 Although at 10.5kg and with a length of 1.8 metres, it is still easy enough for most kids to manage.
 It also has a slightly lower weight capacity at just 50kgs, although this should be large enough to accommodate most children until they are big enough for a full size kayak.

 The Puffin Pro is made from UV resistant high density polyethylene, making it a durable kayak built to last.
-To make transporting the kayak easy, it features two moulded side carry handles and handles on the front and rear.
+It features two moulded side carry handles and handles on the front and rear to make transporting the kayak easy.

 This good beginner kayak comes with a seat, paddle, paddle lease and a rod holder.
 Other features of the Puffin Pro include a built in paddle holder, a built in drink bottle holder, an enclosed compartment for storage in the front and a bungee cord storage area in the back.